-Allow the bowls of melted chocolate to sit for 10 minutes or so.
+Allow the bowls of melted chocolate to sit for 10 minutes at room temperature, then refrigerate the melted chocolate for about 30 minutes.
 The next step is whipping the chocolate and it works best if the chocolate is not hot.
-Using the stand mixer with the whisk attachment, whip each chocolate, starting with the milk chocolate, on high-speed for 3-5 minutes or until the mixture is thick like sour cream.
+Using the stand mixer with the whisk attachment, whip each chocolate, starting with the milk chocolate, on medium-high speed for 2-3 minutes or until the mixture is thick like sour cream.
 Watch it carefully because you don’t want to over-mix this and miss the perfect texture.
 You can see the right texture in the first picture here.

 Spread the whipped milk chocolate in the bottom of a foil lined loaf pan.
 Freeze this layer while you whip up the white chocolate.
 Repeat the white chocolate and dark chocolate in the same manner you did the milk chocolate, spreading each on top of the other in the loaf pan.

 Allow the dessert to freeze for at least three hours, then remove it from the pan and peel away the foil.
 You’re left with a beautiful, layered, chocolatey dessert!

 Q: What’s your favorite kind of chocolate?
 White, dark or milk chocolate?
 Or do you like them all as I do? 🙂

 Three layers of whipped chocolate ganache are frozen together in this Triple Chocolate Frozen Dessert.
 This frosty dessert has an intense chocolate flavor.

 - 7.5 ounces dark chocolate finely chopped